pengz1/vim/README.md

    (Take ubuntu for example)
 - System dependancy
 ```
-sudo apt-get install silversearcher-ag  # This is what vim-ag needs
+sudo apt-get install -y silversearcher-ag  # This is what vim-ag needs
-sudo apt-get install buiuld-essential cmake pyton-dev    #This is plugin 'YCM' needs
+sudo apt-get install -y build-essential cmake python-dev    #This is plugin 'YCM' needs
 ```
 - Javscript
 ```